Cuba Travel: your questions, our answers

 - Which Meliá Cuba hotels are open and which ones will open soon?
 How can I book them?

-At this moment we have available the Meliá Internacional Varadero, Sol Palmeras and Meliá Península Varadero in the largest beach destination in Cuba; also Meliá Cayo Coco and Tryp Cayo Coco on the north central coast, Meliá San Carlos in Cienfuegos, the Paradisus Río de Oro in Holguín and soon we will incorporate the Meliá Las Dunas in Cayo Santa María.
-In the capital, our Meliá Habana and Tryp Habana Libre hotels provide services in their restaurants and bars, although there are no accommodation options for international tourism, as long as the tourist opening of the city is not declared.
+At this moment we have available the Meliá Internacional Varadero and Sol Palmeras in the largest beach destination in Cuba; also Meliá Cayo Coco and Tryp Cayo Coco on the north central coast and Meliá San Carlos in Cienfuegos.
+In the capital, our Meliá Habana is open with all services and Tryp Habana Libre is providing gastronomic services only.

 You can make the reservation through your trusted travel agency, our official websites www.meliacuba.com and www.melia.com or using online sales portals in which Meliá Cuba is present.